 This is a good career for somebody who enjoys working with their hands, is okay working in a shop environment for the entire day, and likes working on projects and creating things.

-Woodworker must possess the following qualities and skills:
+Woodworker should possess the following qualities and skills:

 Woodworker Work Environment